nueces/yunga/README.md

 #### Database VM
 - Set the frontend/dashboard IP in the Prometheus configuration.
-- (Bonus) Use the RDMS database to store the state for the grafana service.
+- Use the RDMS database to store the state for the grafana service.
-- (Bonus) Backup the database to an S3 bucket (on daily schedule.)
+- Backup the database to an S3 bucket (on daily schedule.)

 #### Dashboard VM
 - A container running a dashboard service (Grafana or alike.)
-- (Bonus) A simple dashboard displaying the metrics collected by Prometheus + node-exporter.
+- A simple dashboard displaying the metrics collected by Prometheus + node-exporter.

 #### CI/CD
 - Configure a CI/CD pipeline using GitLab to lint the terraform configuration files and the configuration tool’s playbook.
-- (Bonus) Configure the CI/CD pipeline to configure the VMs on every commit pushed to the main branch.
+- Configure the EC2 instances as GitLab runners, so they update themself using ansible-pull.

 ### Can be improved: